 Divorce is always harder when you have children.
-Not only will you likely fight with your ex about custody and other child-rearing issues, but there are many negative effects of divorce on children.
-You can reduce some of these effects by learning how to be a great co-parent and creating a positive environment between you and your ex.
+Not only will you likely fight with your ex about custody and other child-rearing issues, or trying to set a fair divorce settlement agreement, but there are many negative effects of divorce on children.
+You can reduce some of these effects by working with family law specialists to achieve the best outcome between you and your ex and learning how to be a great co-parent and creating a positive environment between you and your ex.

 Here are a few ways that you can better manage co-parenting after divorce to make life better for your children and the whole family: